 The general idea is to take advantage of the benefits of plants to reduce cost, labor, and the need to import materials.

-Now, to be certain, planting a tree guild will take more effort than simply planting the tree by itself, and it may also cost a bit more at the outset for the extra plants.
+Now, to be certain, planting a tree guild takes more effort than simply planting the tree by itself, and it may also cost a bit more at the outset for the extra plants.

-Create Fruit Tree Guilds That are Appropriately Sized
+Size Fruit Tree Guilds Appropriately

 The Apple Tree Guild Example

-The most common example of a guild is that of the apple tree guild.
-With an apple tree as the central element, you can prevent grass from creeping under the tree, and repel wildlife, by planting a ring of daffodils and garlic chives at the drip line of the tree.
+The most common example of fruit tree guild is that of the apple tree guild.
+You can prevent grass from creeping under the tree and repel wildlife by planting a ring of daffodils and garlic chives at the drip line of the tree.

-Comfrey, dandelion, yarrow, and white clover will accumulate nutrients and fix nitrogen to fertilize the soil.
-The comfrey and nasturtiums will provide mulch or green manure.
-The bee balm, garlic chives, and yarrow will emit strong scents that may repel pests.
+Comfrey, dandelion, yarrow, and white clover may accumulate nutrients and fix nitrogen to fertilize the soil.
+Comfrey and nasturtiums provide mulch or green manure.
+Bee balm, garlic chives, and yarrow emit strong scents that may repel pests.

 Observe and Experiment

-Now, for certain, the above is not a recipe, merely an example of how you can take advantage of nature’s gifts to create a mini-ecosystem that reduces your workload.
-Even if you were to follow a so-called recipe such as this one, your guild will likely need tweaking to accommodate the unique conditions of your site.
+Now, for certain, the above is not a recipe, merely an example of how you can take advantage of nature’s gifts to create a fruit tree guild that works like a mini ecosystem to reduce your workload.

-For example, while hiking in a local park and noticed wild geranium (Geranium maculatum) growing densely throughout the forest with wild ginger (Asarum canadense), so I planted the two together in a shaded pollinator garden where they have thrived.
+For example, while hiking in a local park, I noticed wild geranium (Geranium maculatum) growing densely throughout the forest with wild ginger (Asarum canadense), so I planted the two together in a shady pollinator garden where they are thriving.

 However, just because these combinations were successful in one environment, doesn’t mean they’ll work in another, so a little experimentation is always in order.

-The Beginner’s Guide to Building a Fruit Tree Guild
+The Beginner’s Guide to Building a Guild

 Next, measure a circle around the fruit tree using sticks or flags to mark the mature width.
 This perimeter is called the drip line.
 The roots of the tree will eventually extend to this point, and perhaps even farther.

-Spread cardboard under the tree, overlapping the ends so the ground inside the drip line is thoroughly covered.
-Moistening the cardboard with water is beneficial.
-Cover the cardboard with 3 to 6 inches of compost soil, keeping the soil away from the trunk.
+Start by spreading cardboard under the tree, overlapping the ends so the ground inside the drip line is thoroughly covered.
+Moisten the cardboard with water, and cover it with 3-6 inches of compost soil, keeping the soil away from the trunk.

 - attract beneficial insects